General Questions

 Q: How will I get into my house when my driveway is being replaced?

-A: The city will require the road contractor to coordinate with each resident, as needed, to sustain access at all times from the area under construction to a point of entry into your house.
+A: The contractor will coordinate with each resident, as needed, to ensure access between the construction area and your home is maintained.

 Q: What will happen to any landscaping/trees in the temporary construction easement?